Skip to main content

 I. Prelude

-- 2 80+ year old men from Canada's McKenzie River traveling Argentina.
+3. 2 80+ year old man from Canada's McKenzie River traveling Argentina.

-A SIT traveler’s options are limited only by their imagination, research & planning, physical well-being, prudent judgment, some money, and initiative.
-SIT travelers can go almost everywhere.
+An independent solo traveler’s options are limited only by their imagination, research & planning, physical well-being, prudent judgment, some money, and initiative. independent travelers can go almost everywhere.

 Anecdote: 1st communist Myanmar visit: While in Chaing Mai, Thailand I learned that the Mai Sai border crossing into dictatorial Myanmar was only one open to travelers if you paid your entry fee in US dollars which they needed for foreign trade. [ytlk: Thai: Myanmar 1st trip] Scary at 1st, but uneventful.
 Curiosity drove me.
 Years later when Myanmar fully opened again, I spent several interesting weeks traveling about. [ytlk: Myanmar 2nd trip].